The Tuck Standard - Quality Craftsmanship and Warranty

 C. Mortar Joints (Rigid Application)

-Commonly Used for: Flagstone, Bluestone, and Masonry Veneer.
+Commonly Used for: Flagstone, Bluestone, Masonry Veneer, and any other like materials.

 The "Crack" Reality: Mortar is a rigid material.
 In our climate (freeze/thaw cycles), the ground moves independently of the stone.
 Even on a structural concrete base, hairline cracks in mortar joints are inevitable over time.
 This is not a failure of workmanship; it is the nature of the material responding to thermal expansion.